spatialos/gdk-for-unity/docs/content/component-data.md

 ## Component Data
 The [code generator](./code-generator.md) uses `.schema` files to generate components that the Unity ECS can understand.
 See the schemalang [docs](https://docs.improbable.io/reference/latest/shared/schema/introduction#schema-introduction) for details on how to create schema components.

-> Note that code generation is run when you open Unity or by pressing Improbable > Generate Code in the Unity menu.
+> Note that code generation runs when you open the Unity Editor or when you select Improbable > Generate Code from the Editor menu.

 ### Overview